ART315 Film as Art

 - Make comparisons/contrasts between films of different cultures.

 - Provide concrete descriptions and in-depth analyses of the cinematic techniques encountered in the movies.
-We will explore the filmmakersandapos; attempts to impact us artistically as well as expand our cultural awareness.
+We will explore the filmmakers'; attempts to impact us artistically as well as expand our cultural awareness.